 Music sensations and two-time GCN cover stars, Pillow Queens, also deserve a place on this list of Irish lesbian trailblazers.
-Having just released their sophomore album Leave the Light On, the queer rock group is putting our little country on the musical map, and at the time of writing this, they are in the middle of a global tour which included a live performance on The Late Late Show With James Corden, among many other impressive feats.
+With the release of their two highly-acclaimed albums In Waiting and Leave the Light On, the queer rock group is putting our little country on the musical map.

 This list of Irish lesbian trailblazers is merely a tiny selection out of all the incredible members of our community.
 To every single lesbian in our community, during this Lesbian Visibility Week – we love you, we see you, we’ve got your back. x

 © 2022 GCN (Gay Community News).
 All rights reserved.